Elections in the Republic of Ireland: General elections

+Electoral law provides that the "same Dáil shall not continue for a longer period than five years from the date of its first meeting".
+When the Dáil is dissolved, the Clerk of the Dáil must issue a writ of election to the returning officer for each constituency.
+The election must take place on a date set by the Minister for Housing, Local Government and Heritage 18 to 25 days (disregarding any excluded day) after the writs have been issued.

+Elections are by single transferable vote (STV), with each constituency returning between three and five deputies, each called a Teachta Dála or TD.
+From 1980, constituencies have been redrawn by an independent Constituency Commission after each census, which was put on a statutory basis in 1997.
+From 2023, these functions have been carried out by the Electoral Commission.

 The erection and removal of campaign posters by candidates is governed by the Litter Pollution Act 1997 and the Electoral (Amendment) (No. 2) Act 2009.
 Posters may only be erected for a certain specified time period before an election.
 This time period is either (a) 30 days before the poll date or (b) from the date the polling day order for the election has been made, whichever provides the shorter period of time.
-Posters must be removed within 7 days of polling day.
+Posters must be removed within seven days of polling day.